amritasuresh/k-center-clustering/README.md

  Please note that for plotting the clusters, cartopy is required.
 In order to install cartopy, the user faced various pending bugs while doing a direct install.
 For best results, ```conda install -c conda-forge cartopy ``` is the smoothest way to go forward.

  If that is to be skipped, the clusters can still be found by omitting the plotting.
 Contact the author for further details.

+Specification of the system on which the code was benchmarked : 8 GB 1600 MHz DDR3, 1.8GHz Intel core i5